jcmf/glulx-strings/README.md

 Golly, it looks like the `file` command on my Mac can identify these `.z8` files, no problem.
 Let me see what it's doing... yeah, okay, it's ignoring the first 16 bytes and looking at the next four bytes.
-Or three out of four of them.
+Or three out of four.
 Certain bits thereof.
 Gosh.
 Okay.

 You know what, I'm going to further restrict this by the version number in the first byte.
-Supposedly files older than version 3 are pretty rare, and the strings are encoded in a different way, and I don't want to deal with that, surely?
+Supposedly files older than version 3 are quite rare, and the strings are encoded in a slightly different way, and I don't want to deal with that, surely?
+Maybe I'll come back and add support for versions 1 and 2 later.
+I guess it's not impossible that it'll happen.

     exports.is_zcode = (bytes) ->
       (bytes.length >= 0x40 and